Genetic assignment methods

-Genetic assignment methods are a set of powerful statistical methods that are used to determine the relationship between individuals and populations.
-The general principle behind them is to use multilocus genotypes to assign reference populations as origins of individuals.
+Genetic assignment methods are powerful statistical methods used to determine the relationship between individuals and populations.
+The general principle behind these methods is to utilize multilocus genotypes to assign individuals to reference populations based on their origins.

 Genetic assignment methods

 Frequency method

-This method is first presented by Paetkau et al. in 1995.
+This method was first presented by Paetkau et al. in 1995.
 It assigns an individual to the reference population based on the likelihood of that individual's genotype in the population.
 This method assumes Hardy–Weinberg equilibrium and independence of loci, as well as an unstated assumption that is the deduced population sample allelic frequencies are close to the exact values.